 First, the attorney-client privilege does not apply when the client seeks the lawyer’s assistance in carrying out or planning a crime or a fraud.5

-Second, there is no lawyer-client privilege if the lawyer reasonably believes that disclosure of confidential client communication is necessary to prevent death or substantial bodily harm.6
+Second, there is no lawyer-client privilege if the lawyer reasonably believes that disclosure of confidential attorney-client communication is necessary to prevent death or substantial bodily harm.6

 In order to help you better understand the lawyer-client privilege in California criminal law, our California criminal defense attorneys will address the following:

-- 3. Waiver of the California Attorney-Client Privilege
+- 3. What is Waiver of the Attorney-Client Privilege?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.